kevinmwangi/vessel-wines/README.md

 React shopping cart
 ===================
 ## Getting Started
-Install Node, npm, gulp and nodemon
+Install node, npm, gulp and nodemon

 ## To Compile The App

-Navigate to the root folder of the application and return
+Navigate to the root folder of the application and run

 npm Install
 ```